The best early Black Friday deals at Amazon ahead of October Prime Day

 Sign up for Reviewed's Perk and Rec newsletter for more epic deals and discounts.

 Early Black Friday 2022 deals have officially arrived at Amazon.
-With just over one week until the mega retailer's October Prime Day sale, we rounded up all the best markdowns you can already shop.
+With less than a week until the mega retailer's October Prime Day sale, we rounded up all the best markdowns you can already shop.
 Find some of the lowest prices of the year on tech, home and fashion must-haves and get the inside scoop on the upcoming exclusive Prime Early Access sale happening on Tuesday, October 11 and Wednesday, October 12.

-►Early Prime Day kitchen deals: Save on Ninja and KitchenAid before Black Friday 2022
+►Lowe's sale: 35+ Lowe’s deals that rival Prime Day prices—save on Craftsman, DeWalt, LG before Black Friday 2022

-►Universal Standard sale: Shop fall fashion deals on plus-size jeans, sweaters and more
+►Amazon device deals: Get early Black Friday deals on speakers, tablets and more ahead of October Prime Day

 10 best early Black Friday deals you can shop at Amazon